witoldkogut/traffic-analysis-zone-generator/README.md

 pip install osmnx geopandas shapely centerline networkx matplotlib
 ```

-CRS used for length / area operations: **EPSG:2180** (PL-1992), suitable for
-Poland.
-Replace if working elsewhere.
+CRS used for length / area operations needs to be metric (i.e. 27700 for UK - Replace if working elsewhere.).

 ## Quick usage